 Building our Local Community

 In coming to Westchester Square, another BCA goal is to support economic and cultural vitality by bringing people to the area.
-It is in this spirit that BCA has introduced Community Arts Tuesday.
-A free monthly networking event at our new building, it is an effort to connect the arts with local businesses and residents.
-Visitors meet our Westchester Square neighbors and friends, talk to BCA staff, rub elbows with members of the newly formed Westchester Square BID, and are exposed to some of the borough’s best artistic talent.
+It is in this spirit that BCA has introduced Community Programming in Westchester Square -- consisting of free networking events, performances, workshops and more -- in an effort to connect the arts with local businesses and residents.
+Visitors meet our Westchester Square neighbors and have them experience some of the borough’s best artistic talent.

 BCA Around the Neighborhood